Skip to main content

 A tiny powerhouse of slow travel and long considered a holiday destination for many a mainlander, there’s clearly something in the water on the Apple Isle.

-Tasmania’s irrepressible charm lies can be attributed to its inspiring wilderness and its sheer variety of experience – impressive considering its diminutive size.
+Tasmania accommodation’s irrepressible charm can be attributed to its setting.
+The state is well endowed when it comes to inspiring wilderness and sheer variety of experience – impressive considering its diminutive size.
 But there’s also another reason to travel: to experience some of the best cottages, cabins and beach shacks this side of the Southern Hemisphere.

-From Hobart to Launceston, Cradle Mountain to Wineglass Bay, here are 10 more Tassie Slow Stays worth crossing the Bass Strait for.
-(In case you missed it, here’s 12 to get you started.)
+From Hobart to Launceston, Cradle Mountain to Wineglass Bay, here are 11 Tassie Slow Stays worth crossing the Bass Strait for.

 NAIVASHA COTTAGE AND TINY HOUSE